dudek26/create-blazing-hot-archived/README.md

         <li>Crushing Blaze Gold Rods has a chance of dropping Blaze Powder, allowing for easy automation of it.</li>
         <li>Blaze Gold Rods are also used in the crafting of Modern Lamps - a new block to light up your builds, and Blaze Arrows - a new type of arrow that deals extra damage when shot in The Nether dimension!</li>
         <li>Either Blaze Gold Nuggets or Molten Blaze Gold can be used to craft Blaze Carrots, which stop the player from burning on being eaten.</li>
+        <li>Molten Blaze Gold can be used to craft new variants of Apples, that give longer Fire Resistance effect and are more damage-focused.</li>
     </ul>
     <p>More features for Blaze Gold are planned, such as Blaze Casings and some new machinery!</p>
 </details>